Animated NES CHR Banks

 THE KING.
+Arguably the most visually impressive game on the NES.
 The water and moving chains on the bottom-right are unused, along with some of the flashing lights on the left.

-The moon tiles aren't consistent, but the graphics don't animate in the part of the level where it appears, so you wouldn't notice it.
+The moon tiles aren't consistent, but the graphics don't animate in the part of the level where it appears, so it wouldn't be noticeable anyway.

-The Japanese verion, Solbrain, has a different level.
-Its unique tiles are stagnant, whereas they're aniamted in Shatterhand.
+The Japanese verion, Tokkyuu Shirei Solbrain, has a different level (Area C, specifically).
+Its unique tiles are stagnant, whereas they're animated in Shatterhand.